wavicles/PocketScienceLab-GSoC16/README.md

 The programs developed will be added to Pocket Science Lab repositiory of FOSSASIA. http://fossasia.github.io/pslab.fossasia.org/

-As a part of GSoC-16 Project, we are also working on developing new portable Lab Tool which will be the main component of Fossasia Science Lab.
+As a part of GSoC-16 Project, we are also working on developing new portable Lab Tool "PSLab" which will be the main component of Fossasia Science Lab.
 This new interface is inspired from ExpEYES (www.expeyes.in)